jonase/eastwood/README.next.md

 (is (thrown-with-msg?
 Throwable #"There were 2 vertices returned."
                       (expr-i-expect-to-throw-exception)))
 ```

+### `:suspicious-expression` - Suspicious expressions that may be incorrect

+TBD.
+Explain and give a few examples.

 ### `:unused-ret-vals` and `:unused-ret-vals-in-try` - Function return values that are not used